Tolerance Stack-Up Analysis: Parameter Sensitivity and Optimization

-In this step, we explore the concept of design sensitivity, showing how small variations in input can lead to significant changes in output, and how that affects the predictability and robustness of your design.
-Through practical examples and hands-on demonstrations, you'll learn how to reduce sensitivity and improve performance, while keeping manufacturing costs under control.
+In this step, we explore the concept of design sensitivity, showing how input variations can lead to significant changes in output, and how that affects the predictability and robustness of your design.
+Through practical examples and hands-on demonstrations, you'll learn how to reduce sensitivity and improve performance, while keeping tolerances (manufacturing costs) under control.

 Home